cinnData/MLearning/Examples/[MLE-04] Example - Term deposits.md

 Name: score, dtype: float64
 ```

 We can have a better view with separate histograms.
-The code has already been used in another example.
+The code has already been used in the previous example.

 ```
 In [14]: from matplotlib import pyplot as plt
     ...: # Set the size of the figure
-    ...: plt.figure(figsize = (12,5))
+    ...: plt.figure(figsize=(12,5))
     ...: # First subplot
     ...: plt.subplot(1, 2, 1)
     ...: plt.hist(df['score'][y == 1], color='gray', edgecolor='white')